Michigan HVAC License: How to Become an HVAC Contractor in Michigan

 There are many more schools that are well known for HVAC technology degrees in Michigan.
 Among them is Ferris State University which not only has a two-year associate degree but the option to build on to that and earn a Bachelor of Science in HVAC/R Engineering.

-Here are four great lists of the best HVAC schools in Michigan:
+Here are three great lists of the best HVAC schools in Michigan:

 You’ll see that many of the same colleges or programs appear on all these lists.